 Liabilities and off-balance sheet items for which the counterparty cannot be identified shall not be reported in these templates.
 Liabilities and off balance sheet items for which the counterparty is an entity included in the consolidated financial statements shall not be reported.

-Z 05.01 – Major liabilities counterparties - Instructions concerning specific positions
+Z 05.01 – Major liabilities counterparties (LIAB 5)

+Instructions concerning specific positions

 The combination of values reported in columns 0020 and 0060 of this template forms a primary key which has to be unique for each row of the template.